 Deadlines to lodge tax returns currently stand at 31 October for self-lodging individuals and 15 May for some people who use an accountant to submit their return.

 Most people need to lodge an income tax return every year, however some may have fallen behind because they were busy, overseas or too daunted by the process.

 Having outstanding tax returns that are overdue can lead to penalties from the ATO.
 Regardless of why you have lodged late or didn't lodge in the first place, getting up to date and lodging a late tax return can give you peace of mind.

-There may be a “failure to lodge on time” penalty.
-The standard penalty is $210 for every 28 day period or part there of that the return is outstanding.
-This happens until the penalty reaches a maximum of $1050.
+There may be a "failure to lodge on time" penalty.
+The standard penalty is $222 for every 28 day period or part thereof that the return is outstanding.
+This happens until the penalty reaches a maximum of $1,110.

 If you continue to fail to lodge, the ATO may issue a formal default assessment warning letter.
 This will contain an estimate of your income for the missing year which the ATO may then use to issue you with a default assessment.
 The figures estimated by the ATO will almost certainly be higher than your true position – for a start, they won't include most deductions you're entitled to.
 As a last resort, the ATO can even prosecute you for not lodging.

 Sometimes, the ATO will waive penalties.
 As a general rule of thumb, the ATO is more likely to apply a penalty if: